connexcs/docs/circuit-test.md

 ![alt text][circuit-test-did-3]

-Fill out rest of the information in the form like add the provider, provider card, customer and customer, respectively.
+Fill out rest of the information in the form like: add the provider, provider card, customer and customer card, respectively.

 ![alt text][circuit-test-did-4]